pixelmatix/smartmatrix-docs/docs/assembly.md

 Solder pieces in order, solder one or two pins and check for seated connector before continuing

+resistors and diode first

+If soldering female headers - do those first tack two legs (not on power/gnd side) and then inspect for even placement, then solder remaining pins

+shrouded header is next
+- approx same height as female
+- if no female headers, use this as platform
+- solder pin 2 and diagonal opposite (none are ground)

+expansion header next

+solder matrixpower next  possible to rest on shrouded/female/expansion header

+solder external power connector: rest board on top of connector, then apply solder to outside pad, just enough to hold it in place inspect, then flip over and solder rest of pads be sure to reflow outside pad

 TODO: Decide on order based on various heights and easiest to solder

 - 4-pin power before teensy